THE PLACE OF ART

 Note: the application is formatted with alumni of Gordon’s semester program in Orvieto in mind, but the form can be used by all applicants.

 Please contact Dr. Skillen directly for further information about the seminar: email@example.com

 LEADERS OF THE RETREAT

-Dr. John Skillen now directs the Orvieto-based Studio for Art, Faith & History, and serves on Gordon’s campus as senior advisor to Global Education.
+Dr. John Skillen directs the Orvieto-based Studio for Art, Faith & History, while serving on Gordon’s campus as senior advisor to Global Education.
 His study of the role of the arts in the church and society of medieval and Renaissance Italy informs his interest in why Franciscan and Dominican monasticism provided such fruitful seedbeds for the arts of painting, music, poetry, and theater.

 Learn more about Dr. Skillen by clicking on the "ABOUT THE DIRECTOR" tab at the top of this page.